curdwithraisins/algoraisins/raisins/raisin_29/README.md

 #### Solution

-First of all we need to do the next checking: if some person knows another one then the first person can't be a selebrity but the second one can.
-We check each person one by one and reseive the one whos everyone knows.
+First of all we need to do the next checking: if some person knows another one then the first person can't be a celebrity but the second one can.
+We check each person one by one and receive the one who's everyone knows.

 **Сomplexity**